Common Misuse with Forward-Facing Car Seats

 Recommendation

-- Learn about 5 general methods to obtain a proper harness fit (see below).
+- Learn about 5 general methods to obtain a properly snug harness (see below).

 Harness Adjustment & Fit

-Follow the general methods below to obtain a proper harness fit, and don’t forget to refer to your car seat instruction manual for more information.
+Follow the general methods below to obtain a properly snug harness, and don’t forget to refer to your car seat instruction manual for more information.

-- Place the child with their back and bottom against the back of the car seat.
+- Place the child with their back and bottom flat against the back of the car seat.

-- Adjust the harness height.
-For forward-facing seats, the harness should go through the slots at or above the child’s shoulders.
+- Check your car seat instruction manual to make sure the harness is in the correct slots for your child’s height and the car seat’s installation direction.
+Typically, for forward-facing seats, the harness should go through the slots at or just above the top of the child's shoulders.

-- Place the retainer clip at armpit level.
+- Position the chest clip at armpit level.

-- If there are multiple buckle strap positions, adjust per the car seat instruction manual.
-The buckle strap should be close to the child’s body but the child should not be sitting on the strap.
+- If your car seat has multiple buckle slots, adjust the buckle according to the car seat instruction manual.
+The buckle should be close to the child’s body, but the child should not be sitting on the buckle or buckle webbing.

 Source: National Child Passenger Safety Board.